veenayaksirohi/JavaScript_Learning/notes.md

 > - Use for, while, and do-while for general looping needs.
 > - Use for...of for arrays, strings, and maps; for...in for objects and arrays (indices).
 > - Use forEach, map, filter, and reduce for array processing.
-> - Use break and continue to control loop execution.
+> - Use break and continue to control loop execution (not available in forEach/map/filter/reduce).
 > - Prefer forEach/map/filter/reduce for functional-style array operations.
+> - Choose the loop that best matches your data and intent for clarity and maintainability.

 ---

 ## Common Pitfalls & Warnings
 > ⚠️ **Warning:**
-> Using for...in on arrays iterates over indices, not values. for...of is preferred for arrays.
+> - Using for...in on arrays iterates over indices, not values. for...of is preferred for arrays.
-> forEach does not return a new array or allow break/continue.
+> - forEach does not return a new array or allow break/continue.
+> - map/filter/reduce do not mutate the original array, but forEach can cause side effects.
-> Be careful with infinite loops and off-by-one errors.
+> - Be careful with infinite loops and off-by-one errors.
+> - Always provide an initial value to reduce to avoid bugs.

 ---